hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 If you are unsure how to do that, try https://www.google.com.au/search?q=how+to+change+an+NTFS+disk+volume+label+in+windows+11

-On every disk, change it's Security so that inbuilt username `everyone` is added with `Full Control`.
+On every disk, change it's Security so that inbuilt username `everyone` is added with `Full Control` access.
-In File Manager
+In Windows File Manager
 - right click on a drive letter
 - choose Properties
 - choose Security tab
 - click the `Edit` button
 - click the `Add` button
-- enter `everyone` and click the `OK` button
+- enter the word `everyone` and click the `OK` button
 - Ensure `Full control` is ticked and click `Apply`;
-if prompted allow it to change all folders and files on the disk and ignore errors
+if prompted, allow it to change all folders and files on the disk and ignore all errors

 On every disk, create a top level folder named like `ROOTFOLDER1` through to `ROOTFOLDER8`, to match the disk volume label number.